By Kristy Espat

 Once you’ve identified which departments could benefit from an SOP, map out daily operations.
 This will help you identify repetitive processes that should be standardized.
 To do this:

-• Make a list of common routines.
-Look for repetitive tasks that require precision and safety/legal processes that should follow a set step-by-step procedure.
+- Make a list of common routines.
+Look for repetitive tasks that require precision and safety/legal processes that should follow a standard procedure.

-• Prioritize by impact.
+- Prioritize by impact.
 You want to start with the areas that are high visibility, high-impact.
-These are usually the areas that directly impact the guest experience (like the front desk), as well as safety, crisis communications, and disaster preparedness.
+These are usually the areas that directly impact the hotel guest experience (like the front desk), as well as health and safety, crisis communications, and disaster preparedness.

 Step 3: Identify your audience